cjcombsMedia/cjcombsMedia/README.md

 👐🏻 My clients include: General Motors 🚗, Allstate, NASA 👩🏻‍🚀, US DoD 🚁, Lucent/AT&T and Avaya 📞☎.

-My experience is primarily in Microsoft Products and Services but I do have extensive experience with Apple (MacOS) and Linux.
+My experience is primarily in Microsoft Products and Services but I do have extensive experience with Apple (MacOS) and Linux.<br>
 ☑️ Microsoft SharePoint (Design, Development, Optimization & Search)<br>
 ☑️ Microsoft Power Automate<br>
 ☑️ Microsoft PowerApps<br>